F4bbi/my-digital-garden/src/site/notes/👨🏼‍💻 Coding/📝 Cracking the Coding Interview/Chapter 1/Problem 6 - String Compression.md

 Implement a method to perform basic string compression using the counts of repeated characters.
 For example, the string _aabcccccaaa_ would become _a2b1c5a3_.
 If the "compressed" string would not become smaller than the original string, your method should return the original string.
 You can assume the string has only uppercase and lowercase letters (a - z).

 ## Solution
-We iterate through the string, copying characters to a new string and counting the repeats.
+We iterate over the string, copying characters to a new string and counting the repeats.
 At each iteration, check if the current character is the same as the next character.
 If not, add its compressed version to the result.
 #### Solution in C++
 ```cpp